arielgabbay/tau-0368.3539/README.md

 ```

 The stage files in the `ctf` directory are taken from the flag pool according to the requirements of each stage (padding type and query range).
 To modify the number of stages or what's created for each stage, modify the `stages.json` file (more on this in the section below on adding and configuring stages).

+The `zip` files are the files the groups download from the CTF platform.
+These files contain the files in `group/` (`enc.bin` and `pubkey.bin`) and any files in the directory `material/stage_XX` (such as documentation or redacted attack scripts).
+These files are replace in the base configuration of the CTF platform and are put in `ctf_import.zip`, as explained in the relevant section below.

 The way the servers are configured is thus: